Presentations: Begin with the End

 If there’s no action, there’s no point.

 Well, that may be true, but it still makes sense to ask for a meaningful response.
-With a request from you, people go from passive receivers of your information to participants.
+With a request from you, people go from passive receivers of your information to actively engaged.

 Even better, ask for this feedback before the project is far along and incorporate the team’s ideas.
 Crowdsourcing is a wonderful thing.